stefanoverna/graphql8/guides/type_definitions/extensions.md

 ### Customizing fields

 Fields are generated in a different way.
-Instead of using classes, they are generated with instances of `GraphQL::Schema::Field` (or a subclass).
+Instead of using classes, they are generated with instances of `GraphQL8::Schema::Field` (or a subclass).
 In short, the definition process works like this:

 ```ruby
 # This is what happens under the hood, roughly: